Uncategorized

 • Record: It varies depending on the recipient (formal or informal).

-• Tips: Avoid irrelevant information, focus on the key ideas and adapt the connectors according to the situation.
+• Tips: Avoid irrelevant information, focus on key ideas, and adapt connectors to the situation.

 3. Review or Criticism (Levels: B1, B2, C1):